MSSU

 The recommendations will help inform the training curriculum for service developers and providers offered by the DIVERT Pan-Canadian platform over the next four years.
 The recommendations are also being incorporated into the strategic planning and communication strategies of IWK Mental Health, which will lead to improved digital mental health care options for diverse populations in the future.

 According to Wozney, “The post-event feedback showed that many attendees would not have interacted with each other had we not hosted the event.
 This speaks volumes about the networking opportunities we created.”
 A connection was made between the IWK Indigenous Health Consultant and the Equity, Diversity and Inclusion Lead at Nova Scotia Health Mental Health and Addictions Program, who met for the first time at the event.
 Following the event, an academic publication outlining the event’s recommendations was co-authored by 11 individuals on the event steering committee who had not previously worked together and included people with lived experience.
+A summary report of the event was also developed by the MSSU.

 “This diverse representation from across the youth mental health community was unprecedented,” said Wozney.
 “Many attendees continued conversations and collaborations initiated at the event, further amplifying its impact.”
 The event’s outcomes have also shaped new major research grant applications to CIHR and Research Nova Scotia, fostering new collaborations.
 “Aspects of our event structure were even replicated in other knowledge exchange events by DIVERT and IWK,” Wozney added.